504523tb/CIEM6302-Advanced-Data-Science-for-Traffic-and-Transportation-Engineering-PrimeVision-G1/README.md

 Data
 - (Anonymized) parcel volume data with size (width, height, length), weight, destination (country, ZIP), and parcel product (SLA) over time.
 If possible, we will add anonymized shipping parties.
 - Timestamps for previously announced parcels and the time they physically arrived at a facility (Site ID and Site ZIP).
 - Sorting Results at the moment parcels arrive at a physical facility (chute and working shift).

+Tech stack
+1. Operating systems: Windows
+2. Server-Side Programming: Python
+3. Cloud platform: AWS
+4. Version control: Github
+5. Development environment: VS Code, JupyterLab
+6. Documentation: Github Wiki